It's not just the nature of work that has changed; in today's global, increasingly digital-first economy, the needs of workers have also shifted.

 And it can be, through the use of enclosed, compact office booths.
-Often, these designs promote focused thinking and concentrated work by providing a nice blend between a glass door and a cozy, personalized space inside.
+Often, these designs promote focused thinking and concentrated work by providing a nice blend between a glass door and a cozy, personalized office.

-Team members can access the outside world at a glance and go back to their deep work in a moment.
-Virtually soundproof wall technology cuts out rather than "reduces" ambient noise and smart, motion-sensor ventilation systems make these intimate spaces productive rather than stuffy.
-What you're left with is a highly productive, highly functional team member.
+Team members can access the outside world at a glance and go back to their deep work the next moment.
+Virtually soundproof wall technology cuts out rather than "reduces" ambient noise, and smart, motion-sensor ventilation systems make these intimate spaces fresh rather than stuffy.

 In a few weeks, you might change the entire physical layout of the workspace you're in.
 That's absolutely fine.
-But remember that these five areas are key to.
+But remember that these five areas are key, too.

-Partitions, for example, between the resource and breakout areas don't need to be temporary.
-And, at this stage, they shouldn't be.
-That's why it's recommended to keep furniture as movable and extensible as possible -- so that it can be transitioned across areas to see what works best.
+Partitions between the resource and breakout areas don't need to be temporary.
+And at this stage they shouldn't be.
+That's why it's recommended to keep furniture as movable and extensible as possible - so that it can be transitioned across areas to see what works best.

 Testing on the go, as various projects launch, is one of the key components of agile development and agile workspace design.